Domestic Hot Water Coil Troubleshooting

 This is one of the easiest problems to resolve.

-1. Turn the low limit down and set the differential up until the water is cooler but still stays hot.
+1. Turn the low limit down and adjust the differential until the water is cooler but still hot.

-2. Install an automatic mixing valve and set it 20ºf less than the low limit setting.
-The reason for this is when you get a call for heat the boiler will still go up to the high limit setting and the water will get hotter.
+2. Install an automatic mixing valve and set it 20F less than the low limit setting.
+The reason for this is when you get a call for heat, the boiler will still go up to the high limit setting and the water will get hotter.

 3. Defective control

-4. Sensing bulb not all the way into the well.
+4. The sensing bulb is not fully inserted into the well.
 See link

 5. Mineral build-up on the outside of the aquastat well.